codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 #### Read view permissions
 CSDP enforces read permissions by checking if the user has Git permissions to view the Kubernetes manifest in the repository.
-Read-view permissions to entities created dynamically from changes in resource state are inherited from the permissions of the parent entity.
+Read-view permissions to entities created dynamically from changes in resource state are inherited from the parent entity's permissions.

 From the user's perspective, this means that: